 - Managed terms Managed terms are terms that are pre-defined.
 Term Store administrators organize managed terms into a hierarchical term set.

 - Enterprise keywords An enterprise keyword is a word or phrase that a user adds to items on a SharePoint site.
 The collection of enterprise keywords is known as the Keywords set.
 Typically, users can typically add any word or phrase to an item as a keyword.
 This means that you can use enterprise keywords for folksonomy-style tagging.
 Sometimes, Term Store administrators move enterprise keywords into a specific managed term set.
 When they are part of a managed term set, keywords become available in the context of that term set.

 To learn more about how to create and manage terms, see Create and manage terms in a term set.

 In SharePoint products, group is a security term.
 With respect to managed metadata, a group is a set of term sets that all share common security requirements.
 Only users who have contributor permissions for a specific group can manage term sets that belong to the group or create new term sets within it.
 Organizations should create groups for term sets that will have unique access or security needs.

 To learn more about how to create a group for term sets, see Set up a new group for term sets.

 The Term Store Management Tool is the tool that people who manage taxonomies use to create or manage term sets and the terms within them.
 The Term Store Management tool displays all the global term sets and any local term sets available for the site collection from which you access the Term Store Management Tool.

 Managed Metadata column

 A Managed Metadata column is a special kind of column that you can add to lists or libraries.
-It enables site users to select terms from a specific term set and apply them to content in the library.
-A Managed Metadata column can map to an existing term set, or you can create a term set specifically for the column.
-If you create a term set for a Managed Metadata column, that term set is local.
+It enables site users to select terms from a specific term set.
+A Managed Metadata column can map to an existing term set, or you can create a local term set specifically for the column.

 To learn how to work with a Managed Metadata column, see Create a managed metadata column